RapidScada/scada-community/Apps/GrafanaDataProvider/README.md

  5. It is important to set the visualization parameter during settings:
     Stacking & Null value - set Null value = null as zero.
 This makes it possible to see a graph with a line break, in that time period where no data were received.

+6. In Grafana get Api Key, when setting up Configuration the  and run the script as:

+curl -H "Authorization: Bearer eyJrIjoiVjkyRjd2a2dSQW81ZU51QW5pbDR5WmxESUNDWUY0Z0UiLCJuIjoiTXktV2ViU2l0ZS1Nb25pdG9yaW5nIiwiaWQiOjFash//path

+This is just an example.

+7. Add the link to Scada Admin -> Interface
+We transfer the project to the server, marking Web Stat.

+Enjoy the new features of the Rapid SCADA.